 Dinah Shore had a prominent presence in broadcasting — and in the public eye — a presence that spanned more than 50 years.
 Hers was a career that began in late-1930s radio and continued with television until 1991.
 And whether in radio, popular recording, or television, she made her mark.
 She had 75 hit records between 1940 and 1955.
 In television, her ten Emmy awards makes her the most honored female in the award’s history.
 In 1992, she was inducted into the Academy of Television Arts and Sciences’ TV Hall of Fame.
 She also won a Peabody Award and a Golden Globe.

 Still, in all of her career accomplishments, Dinah Shore is perhaps best remembered for burnishing the Chevrolet brand into the national psyche.
 The 1951 through 1963 era framed a “feel good” time for most Americans, happy about their cars and the open roads they drove on.
 It might well be called “the Dinah Shore era.”
 It was certainly a golden era for Chevrolet and General Motors.
 And Dinah Shore helped make it golden — at least for a time.

 For other stories at this website on notable women and their careers see, for example, those of Rachel Carson and her book, Silent Spring; Babe Didrikson, 1930s Olympics star and pro golfer; Tina Turner, 1990s rock star; and Cyd Charisse, famous dancer and movie star.
-Additionally, the topics page, “Noteworthy Ladies,” offers 36 story choices on women who have made their mark in various fields.
-Thanks for visiting – and if you like what you see here, please make a donation to support this website.
+Additionally, the topics page, “Noteworthy Ladies,” offers more than 30 other stories on women who have made their mark in various fields.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 22 March 2009